bitcoin-sv/bdk/module/typesbdk/examples/README.md

 ## Build and validate the WASM module

+See also [`module/typesbdk/wasm/README.md`](../wasm/README.md) for what that directory contains (build inputs and the eight committed artifacts) and [`test/types/README.md`](../../../test/types/README.md) for the twelve CTest entries.

 `build.sh` is the reproducible WASM entry point.
-It is a facility script that automates the configure/build/validate commands; the environment must be prepared before it runs.
+It is a facility script that automates the clean configure and build commands; it runs no test and publishes nothing.
+The environment must be prepared before it runs.
 Use Emscripten 4.0.23, set `BOOST_ROOT` to a Boost 1.85.0 install, and provide a `bitcoin-sv` checkout (the sibling `../bitcoin-sv`, or `BSV_ROOT`), then run it from the BDK root:

 ```bash
 source /path/to/emsdk/emsdk_env.sh